How to Value a Private Company: The Best Guide

 For example, if healthcare company Abbot Laboratories is the target, its most likely peer universe includes similar major pharmaceuticals in the healthcare industry:

-2. Second, take out the financial statement data of the peer universe: financial position (balance sheet items), income statement, shares data.
-You’ll need these data for the computations of multiples.
+2. Second, take out the financial statement data of the peer universe: financial position (balance sheet items), income statement, private equity funds, and shares data.
+You’ll need these data for the computations of multiples in privately held companies.

 3. Third, choose the multiples that you will be computing.
 Following are the usual multiples that are used to value companies:

-4. Lastly, estimate the value of the target business based on the HIGH, LOW and AVERAGE multiples of the peer universe.
+4. Lastly, estimate the fair market value of the target business based on the HIGH, LOW, and AVERAGE multiples of the peer universe.

 (b) Transaction Comparables

-Transaction Comparables is similar to Trading Comparables.
+Transaction Comparables are similar to Trading Comparables.
 They are similar because they use similar companies as a comparison of valuation.

 But, the difference is that instead of the companies per se, transaction comparables use previous M&A transactions targeting similar companies as the basis for valuation.